meggart/ChunkedArrayBase.jl/Readme.md

 ## 1. Implement the interface for different backends

-This is usually just a line of code and would have to be done inside the individual packages
+This is usually just a line of code and would have to be done inside the individual packages.
+For chunked arrays with constant (regular) chunk sizes there is a basic implementation of such an iterator defined in this package.
+So you only need to define:

 ```julia